 Rappie pie is very common in southwest Nova Scotia and areas of PEI.
 It is thought that the name comes from “patates râpées” which is grated potatoes.
 The potatoes are grated then strained of liquid and then cooked again with a meat broth, onions and this potato layer is then layered with chicken, beef or clams resulting in Rappie Pie.

-Grunts are a Canadian Maritimes type of fruit cobbler, typically cooked on the stovetop, or in an iron skillet or pan, with the dough on top in the shape of dumplings.
+Grunts are a Canadian East Coast type of fruit cobbler, typically cooked on the stovetop, or in an iron skillet or pan, with the dough on top in the shape of dumplings.
 Supposedly the dumplings make a grunting noise when cooking but I must admit I’ve never heard it although I do love a Blueberry Grunt.
-They reportedly take their name from the grunting sound they make while cooking.

 A boiled pudding that is multi-dimensional both sweet and savoury – well sort of.
 Blueberry duff is made with a cake type of batter poured in cheesecloth or a cotton bag.
 The bag is tied at the top and the resulting bag is dropped into a Jiggs dinner pot.
 The end result is a rather pale unappetizing “pudding” of sorts that is served either with your Jiggs dinner as a side dish or sliced and served with rum sauce for tea and afters.